Dry well: Design

 When designing a dry well, there are requirements.
 Dry wells require optimal conditions prior to installing; they may not be installed where topographic conditions and soil are not at ideal standards.
 Dry wells should typically be anywhere from 30–100 feet deep, with a width of 3–6 feet at the surface.
 For safety cautions, the dry wells must be placed at a distance away from property lines, basements, and any foundations.
 Any plants or other structures should not be placed on top of a dry well in case of maintenance.
 Furthermore, when wanting to install a dry well it is highly recommended to consult with a professional.

 Dry wells are excavated pits that may be filled with aggregate or air and are often lined with a perforated casing.
 The casings consist of perforated chambers made out of plastic or concrete and may be lined with geotextile.
 They provide high stormwater infiltration capacity while also having a relatively small footprint.

 A dry well receives water from entry pipes at its top.
 It can be used as part of a stormwater drainage network, an agricultural well drainage system or on smaller scales such as collecting stormwater from building roofs.
 It is used in conjunction with pretreatment measures such as bioswales or sediment chambers to prevent groundwater contamination.

 The depth of the dry well allows the water to penetrate soil layers with poor infiltration such as clays into more permeable layers of the vadose zone such as sand.

 Simple dry wells consist of a pit filled with gravel, riprap, rubble, or other debris.
 Such pits resist collapse but do not have much storage capacity because their interior volume is mostly filled by stone.
 A more advanced dry well defines a large interior storage volume by a concrete or plastic chamber with perforated sides and bottom.
 These dry wells are usually buried completely so that they do not take up any land area.
 The dry wells for a parking lot's storm drains are usually buried below the same parking lot.

-Dry wells are followed by their own pros and cons when considering installing one.
-These pros and cons are included below;
+Dry wells pros and cons include:

 Pros: low cost, small footprint, construction is rapid.

 Cons: difficult to maintain when clogged, cannot be pumped to extract groundwater, is dependent on permeable soil that allows infiltration of stormwater.